EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  Export the result in CSV format.
+  Display details in csv format.
 - `--file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  Export the result to Google Sheets.
+  Display details in csv format in google sheets.
 - `--header`
   Display column headers in the result.

 #### Selectors:

 - `-b, --bridge [bridge1, bridge2]`
-  Filter based on bridge names.
+  Filter by bridges.
 - `--bridge-esn [bridge esn1, bridge esn2]`
-  Filter based on bridge ESNs.
+  Filter by bridge esns.
 - `-C, --camera [camera1, camera2]`
-  Filter based on camera names.
+  Filter by cameras.
 - `--esn [esn1, esn2]`
-  Filter based on camera ESNs.
+  Filter by on camera esns.
 - `--site [site name1, site name2]`
-  Filter based on site names.
+  Filter by sites.
 - `--site-id [site id1, site id2]`
-  Filter based on site IDs.
+  Filter by site ids.
   `--status [status]`
-  Filter based on status.
+  Filter by camera status.
 - `--tag [tag1, tag2]`
-  Filter based on tags.
+  Filter by tags.

 #### EXAMPLES